chendriksen/CouchReddit/Readme.md

 - Turn it into a Meteor app
 - Routing for subreddits + make root homepage
+- NSFW/SFW choice
-- Infinite image loading instead of looping over first page results
+- ~~Infinite image loading instead of looping over first page results~~
+- Better error handling for 0 results (caused by NSFW or subreddit option)